epitome-mvc/Epitome/README.md

 You can check it out of the [github repo](https://github.com/DimitarChristoff/Epitome/) or you can [grab the zip](https://github.com/DimitarChristoff/Epitome/zipball/master) or simply download the minified [Epitome-min.js](https://raw.github.com/DimitarChristoff/Epitome/master/Epitome-min.js).

+All files are wrapped into `define` blocks, which means you can simply use `require.js` to ask for a component and all of its dependencies will be resolved automatically for you.

 You can create your own minified concatenated version of Epitome with the components you want.
 Have a look inside of the simple `app.build.js` you can use for `r.js` (require.js optimiser).

 Typically, you'd create a new production build by running: